nl2go/ansible-warrior/README.md

 #### Recap
 You have successfully run Ansible inside the Docker container using [docker-compose.yml](docker-compose.yml).
-It contains additional configuration required to mount the required project data as a volume into the container as well as the configuration to build and run the test container required for specific playbook executions (e.g. to test SSH key authentication).
+It contains additional configuration required to mount the project data as a volume into the container as well as the configuration to build and run the test container required for specific playbook executions (e.g. to test SSH key authentication).

 ### Key Based Authentication